 If that's true, you're one step ahead of most property owners.
 Most people seek out the expertise of a professional surveyor to settle common property description issues before they become problems.
 And in addition to a professional survey, many people seek other specific certifications such as an environmental certification, a zoning opinion letter, or a flood plain classification from the U.S. Department of Housing and Urban Development.
 Following are some common reasons property owners hire a surveyor.

-- RIGHTS-OF-WAY, EASEMENTS, AND ABANDONED ROADS.
 A survey will show all the conditions imposed by law that are reflected in your property's title report and other agreements.
-If your property blocks your neighbor's access to the road, for example, there may be an old agreement that gives your neighbor the right to walk across your yard to the street.
+If your property blocks your neighbor's access to the road, for example, there may be an old agreement (called an "easement") that gives your neighbor the right to walk across your yard to the street.